grahammitchell/minja/README.md

 - preserve the line ending of text files (Unix, DOS)
 - preserve the permissions (executable bit should say set even after modification/renaming)

-Kind of like Cookiecutter or Jinja but without half the feature and 90% less code!
-Also barely tested.

 Don't blame me if this accidentally destroys the files in the folder you provide, but it probably won't.

 ## Usage